clairey-zx81/json-model/SPEC.md

 - there are no comments.
 - there are no cycles or references, a JSON value is only a tree.
-- there is no limit set on integer or float precision.
+- there is no limit set on integer or float precisions.
 - there is no way to represent _NaN_ and _Infinity_ floats.

 By default, JSON Model assumes a 64 bit size for integers and floats.